Snapbrillia/quadraticvoting/src/README.md

   (minted by `P`), and a datum carrying the total count of donations received so far,

-  - Reference UTxO carrying the rest of information about the project.
+  - Reference to the deadline UTxO.

 And these outputs: